Randy Lambert concluded his 39th and final season directing the Maryville College basketball program in the 2018-19 season.

 The 1990-1991 team shattered almost every school record in basketball.
 The team finished 22-5 and made the trip to the national tournament- the first such trip in MC’s basketball history.
 Lambert’s 1991-1992 squad did even better, ending the season with a 25-4 record.
 This outstanding team was ranked sixth nationally in the final poll and received the No.1 seed in the South for the national tournament.
 This team advanced to the final round of eight and was defeated in the finals of the sectional by Wisconsin-Platteville (87-83, O.T.).

-Building on the success of his teams in the early 1990’s, Lambert’s program has been a regular participant in the NCAA Division III National Tournament.
+Building on the success of his teams in the early 1990’s, Lambert’s program was a regular participant in the NCAA Division III National Tournament.
 His Scots posted 12 consecutive trips to the NCAA post-season, 19 overall.
 During the decade of the 2000’s Lambert’s Scots posted a .797 winning percentage which ranks No. 7 nationally.
 His 264 victories during the decade were the sixth best by any school within the NCAA Division III.

 During the 2017-18 season, Lambert surpassed major milestones within his career.
 He was named USA South Coach of the Year following the Scots' championship run.
 The 38-year veteran coached his 1,000th career game against N.C.
 Wesleyan College on Jan.
 6, 2018, before winning his 700th career victory on February 23 in the USA South Semifinals with a 70-66 win over Methodist University.
 He became only the eighth coach in Division III men's basketball to reach the 700-win plateau and only the fourth coach in all of the NCAA to accomplish the feat at his alma mater.